-SANCUS PROJECT - STATE-OWNED ENTERPRISES (SOEs)
+SANCUS PROJECT - STATE OWNED ENTERPRISES

 Core problem: SOEs operate as vessels for corruption.
-Successive governments have failed to strengthen compliance programmes aimed to prevent and detect misconduct, irresponsible management and bad DEMOCRATIC governance of SOEs.
+Successive governments have failed to strengthen compliance programs aimed to prevent and detect misconduct, irresponsible management and bad governance of SOEs.
 Oversight agencies are not performing their role in DEMOCRATIC holding SOEs to account.
-ACCOUNT- Root causes: SOEs are powerful actors in the country's economy and exert a ABILITY lot of influence on the state apparatus.
-SOEs receive a great deal of state PROBLEM funding but are not held accountable by public officials, and there is a general absence of political will to hold SOEs to account.
-The effect: widespread corrupt practices by SOEs as well as incomplete or low-quality works that lead to wastage of public resources.
-Strengthen the legal and regulatory framework for the operation and MAIN functionality of SOEs, as well as improve the governance, functions and OBJECTIVE operations of SOEs 1.1 Organise an anti-corruption conference on the theme of SOE integrity, which brings together all major stakeholders including SOEs, President's Office, Ministry of Finance, oversight institutions (Parliament Standing Committee, Privatisation and Corporatisation Board PCB, auditor NETWORK general's office and Anti-Corruption Commission of Maldives), the private BUILDING sector, NGOs and the media.
-1.2 Organise bi-annual multi-stakeholder dialogues to continue the conversation and follow up on any commitments proposed at the conference.
-1.3 Work with journalists to develop stories on corruption and governance aspects of SOEs.
-2.1 Monitor the outcomes of the good governance sector of the government strategic action plan that relate to SOE governance.
+ACCOUNT-Root causes: SOEs are powerful actors in the economy of the country and ABILITY exert a lot of influence on the state apparatus.
+SOEs receive a great deal of PROBLEM state funding but are not held accountable by public officials and there is a general absence of political will to hold SOEs to account.
+The effect: Widespread corrupt practices by SOEs, as well as incomplete or low-quality works that lead to wastage of public resources.
+Strengthen the legal and regulatory framework for the operation and MAIN functionality of SOEs, as well as improve the governance, functions and OBJECTIVE operations of SOEs themselves.
+1.1 Organise an Anti-Corruption Conference, in partnership with ACC, on the theme of SOE integrity, which brings together all major stakeholders including SOEs, President's Office, Ministry of Finance, oversight NETWORK institutions (Parliament Standing Committee, PCB, Auditor General's BUILDING Office), the private sector, NGOs and the media.
+1.2 Organise multi-stakeholder dialogues to continue the conversation and follow up on any commitments proposed at the Conference.
+2.1 Monitor the outcomes of the Good Governance sector of the government Strategic Action Plan that relate to SOE governance.
 2.2 Develop a social audit style methodology to collect information on government projects awarded to SOEs.
-The methodology will be developed in consultation with community actors such as civil society and youth groups who will be trained to roll out the citizen monitoring.
-2.3 Training of right to information (RTI) practitioners across the country and VERTICAL mobilise the practitioners to use RTI to seek information to monitor the ACCOUNT- government projects awarded to SOEs.
-ABILITY 2.4 Mobilise community monitors by training civil society and youth groups to ACTION track all stages of government projects awarded to SOEs, especially large infrastructure projects, projects that are supported by a sovereign guarantee or loan, or those projects that are awarded to deliver a critical public service such as healthcare or public housing.
-2.5 Analyse the data collected through the community monitors internally to identify instances of alleged corruption or abuse of power.
-2.6 Publish the results quarterly as bulletins on the chapter's website and social media platforms.
-Publish a final report and submit it to the relevant social media platornis.
-Labish a marcport and submit it to the relevant accountability institutions (including parliament, anti-corruption commission and/or auditor general's office).
-2.7 Produce a transparency index which will rank the SOEs according to a transparency and integrity scorecard based on desk research and request for information from the SOEs and other government authorities.
-2.8 Conduct awareness-raising activities to promote a speak-up culture, and support whistleblowers and citizen action in filing complaints about corruption by SOEs.
-Pressure duty bearers by following up on the progress of specific cases filed.
-This will include using ALAC data for awareness raising and advocacy.
-2.9 Work with SOEs by developing a self-assessment toolkit based on Transparency International guides for SOEs to assist SOEs to appraise and improve their anti-corruption policies and procedures, including whistleblower protection systems.
-Provide whistleblower training courses to SOE employees and encourage SOEs to adopt GlobaLeaks to facilitate greater reporting of wrongdoing.
-Also work with SOEs to design and implement robust allegation management processes.
-2.10 Monitor and report on corruption allegations of high-risk SOEs including tracking and reporting on the progress of corruption investigations and prosecutions.
-2.11 Use RTIs to collect and report on efforts by SOEs to strengthen internal control mechanisms following large corruption scandals.
-3.1 Monitor the work of the parliamentary standing committee on SOEs by observing committee meetings and analysing its reports on SOEs.
-3.2 Distribute observations and recommendations to the committee to strengthen its oversight function.
-HORIZONTAL 3.3 Engage with the auditor general's office, anti-corruption commission and ACCOUNT- Ministry of Finance to assess the follow-up actions in those areas ABILITY identified in audit reports as gross misappropriation or mismanagement ACTIONS of funds by SOEs.
-3.4 Engage directly with president's office, Ministry of Finance and PCB to implement the relevant outputs proposed in the strategic action plan, building on existing collaborations with the president's office.
-4.1 Adopt the ALAC digital tool of GlobaLeaks and the Salesforce case DIGITAL Tools management system to encourage the public to submit complaints related to SOEs.
-4.2 Engage with SOEs to encourage them to adopt GlobaLeaks to facilitate their employees to report wrongdoing.
+2.3 Conduct training on social audit and RTI for civil society and youth groups to seek information to monitor the government projects awarded to SOEs.
+2.4 Mobilise community monitors from civil society and youth groups to track all stages of government projects awarded to SOEs, especially large infrastructure projects, projects that are supported by a sovereign VERTICAL guarantee or loan, or those projects that are awarded to deliver a critical ACCOUNTpublic service such as healthcare and public housing.
+ABILITY 2.5 Analyse the data collected through the community monitors internally to ACTION identify instances of alleged corruption or abuse of power and publish the results.
+2.6 Conduct awareness-raising activities and training on RTI and whistleblowing to promote a speak-up culture and support whistleblowers in SOEs.
+2.7 Work with SOEs by developing a self-assessment toolkit based on TI guides for SOEs to assist SOEs to appraise and improve their anticorruption policies and procedures including whistle blower protection systems.